Fees and funding

 Tuition fees vary according to the course and type of study you choose.
 They can be paid in full or in instalments.

-For entry in the 20/21 academic year, EU students will be charged the same fees as the home rate given on the course details page.
-From September 2021, students from the EU will pay the international fee rate.
+As the UK has now left the European Union, students from the EU will need to pay the international fee rate.
 Tuition fees differ by course, so please see the relevant course page on our website for more details.

 The government has confirmed that this change won't apply to Irish nationals living in the UK and Ireland whose right to study and to access benefits and services will be preserved on a reciprocal basis for UK and Irish nationals under the Common Travel Area arrangement.